wp-plugins/list-related-attachments-widget/readme.txt

 = 2.0 =
 * Rebuilt plugin
+* Added options page
+* added link_to option to link to file or attachment page
+* added language translation

 = 1.9 =
 * When sidebar widget is used on the Blog page, only attachments of the first post will be displayed.